Housing

 The Aspire resident shows off keys to her new apartment.

 Innovative Housing Opportunities (IHO) designs more than just housing – they cultivate dynamic communities equipped with services that support residents of all ages and backgrounds.
-With $2 million in flexible financing from NFF, IHO is accelerating the creation of over 700 new homes in California, broadening access to stable, dignified living for those most affected by the state’s housing shortage.
+With $2 million in flexible financing from NFF, IHO is accelerating the creation of hundreds of new homes in the greater Los Angeles area, broadening access to stable, dignified living.

 IHO was formed in 1976 as Irvine Housing Opportunities to advocate for affordable housing in low- and moderate-income communities in Irvine, California.
 From the beginning, IHO has worked closely with community members, local government, businesses, schools, and faith groups to create meaningful impact.
 Together, they created Woodbridge Manor Apartments in 1981, pioneering Irvine’s first affordable housing community dedicated to serving older adults and people with disabilities.